Policy

 Health and education assessments

-Gateway assessments help us assess the health and education needs of tamariki for whom there are care and protection concerns.
-Education screens and health and education assessments are used for tamariki who have been referred for a youth justice family group conference.
+Education screens and health and education assessments are used for tamariki and rangatahi who have been referred for a youth justice family group conference.

 Care and protection – gateway assessments

-We must make a referral for a gateway assessment within 10 working days for all tamariki who enter care under sections 78, 101, 102 or 140 of the Oranga Tamariki Act 1989 unless:
+We must make a referral for a gateway assessment within 10 working days for all tamariki or rangatahi who enter care under sections 78, 101, 102 or 140 of the Oranga Tamariki Act 1989 unless:

 - discussions with the Ministry of Health and Ministry of Education determine they are already well engaged with services and would not benefit from a gateway assessment